Ayooooooub/HEAD_soft_robots/mid_crit_concepts/rpg_bot/readme.md

 - retreat

 ## Summary
-To summarize, with "RPG bot" depending on the situation you will be able to shift the stage and follow your envies.
-The device will listen and help you resplenish yourself, avoid interaction, confront them or escape in dire needs just like action commands in a role playing game.
+To summarize, with 'RPG Bot,' you’ll be able to shift modes based on the situation and follow your needs.
+The device will listen and support you in replenishing yourself, avoiding interaction, confronting others, or escaping in urgent situations—just like action commands in a role-playing game.
+The bottle-like robot, connected to your headset, would change color to signal your current need to others, which you could adjust by pressing it.
+'Attack' (red) would pulse gently to give you courage to speack, 'Shield' (blue) would enable noise-canceling and play music, and 'Healing' (green) would emit relaxing sounds/music with a rhythmic, calming light flicker.
+Finally, 'Escape' (orange) would play a ringtone or alarm-like sound, signaling that you need to leave quickly.
 # Prototype

 # Storyboard